-13. Changing Money
+14. Changing Money

-If you have some money to change into New Zealand dollars it is easiest to do it at the airport. \$200 - \$300 NZ is plenty to see you through the first few days.
-You may want to buy a mobile phone or an international phone card to use to let your parents know you got here safely.
+If you have some money to change into New Zealand dollars, it is easiest to do it at the airport. \$200 - \$300 NZ is plenty to see you through the first few days.
+The airport is the only place you will be able to exchange money.
+You may want to buy a mobile phone or a New Zealand Sim card to use to let your parents know you got here safely.
+The international office will provide you with a New Zealand sim card and there is free Wifi at Auckland Airport.
 It is best to ask your homestay if you can call them to let them know you have arrived and safe in your new host family.

-14. Bank Accounts
+15. Bank Accounts

 It is advisable to open a New Zealand bank account, if you are here for a year or longer.
 It doesn't cost anything to do and it makes things a lot easier when you are in New Zealand.
 We do not recommend that you keep large sums of money around your house/room/school or carry it around the streets on an everyday basis.
 In New Zealand, most people use EFTPOS bank/debit card and we encourage you to do the same.
 This is both the most convenient and the safest way.
+You must ensure you close the account before you leave.

-15. Working in New Zealand
+16. Working in New Zealand

 If you are in Y12 or 13 and if you have a Student Visa, you may be able to work part-time, up to 20 hours per week, and full-time during scheduled holidays.
-If you are interested in this possibility please read more about it here: http://nzstudywork.immigration.govt.nz/work-rules-for-students/working-on-a-student-visa/
+If you are interested in this possibility, please read more about it here:

-You will need to submit a Variation of Conditions form which is available in the international office along with a letter from your parents giving you permission to work and a letter from
+http://nzstudywork.immigration.govt.nz/work-rules-for-students/working-on-a-student-visa/

-Nayland College giving the same permission.
-The fee to apply for this Variation of Conditions is \$190.
+You will need to submit a Variation of Conditions form which is available in the international office along with a letter from your parents giving you permission to work and a letter from Nayland College giving the same permission.
+The fee to apply for this Variation of Conditions is \$210.
 If you apply for the work visa the same time as applying for your student visa it is cheaper.
-Nayland College does have the right to have your work visa terminated if we think it is affecting your school work.
+Nayland College does have the right to have your work visa terminated if we think it is affecting your schoolwork.

-16. Can I Drive Whilst in New Zealand
+17. Can I Drive Whilst in New Zealand

 International students are not allowed to drive at all while studying at Nayland College unless you live with your own parents.
-However, you can sit the tests as it is much cheaper than in your home country, but you first MUST get approval from the International Director, before doing this.
+However, you can sit the tests as it is may be much cheaper than in your home country, but you first MUST get approval from the International Director, before doing this.

-17. Smoking in New Zealand
+18. Smoking and Vaping in New Zealand

 New Zealand is aiming to be a smoke free country by 2025.
-In NZ, there are very strict rules about not smoking.
-You are not allowed to smoke in buildings, work places or public sport fields etc. The smoking age in NZ is 18yrs or over.
-If you smoke and would like help to stop please talk to us about this.
+In NZ, there are very strict rules about not smoking and vaping.
+You are not allowed to smoke or vape in buildings, workplaces or public sport fields etc. The smoking age in NZ is 18yrs or over.
+If you smoke or vape and would like help to stop, please talk to us about this.

-18. Homestay Families
+19. Homestay Families